-A broad range of research tools available to social workers to improve both the effectiveness and efficiency of their practice.
+A broad range of research tools available to social workers to im-prove both the effectiveness and efficiency of their practice.
 Research methodologies, both quantitative and qualitative, presented.
+Also includes an overview of statistics.
 Students do a research project addressing a social problem.
-Corequisite: SOWK535 or permission of instructor.
 Spring